300. Recruitment Settings and Procedures

 To protect individual privacy, it is preferable to include a mechanism for prospective participants to obtain more information about the study or to volunteer to participate individually.
 For example, business cards or simple handouts may be provided for interested persons to contact the researchers.
 Alternatively, prospective participants may complete individual contact cards for researchers to use to contact them.

-Using a University SONA Subject Pool to Recruit
+Using a University SONA Participant Pool to Recruit

-Researchers planning to recruit subjects via one of the SONA Subject Pools are advised to familiarize themselves with the standard procedures for posting studies, scheduling participants, determining credit amounts, and notifying professors of earned credits.
+Researchers planning to recruit participants via one of the SONA Participant Pools are advised to familiarize themselves with the standard procedures for posting studies, scheduling participants, determining credit amounts, and notifying professors of earned credits.